 We have covered all the tabs of Abandoned Cart Pro for WooCommerce plugin and detailed the information in various posts earlier.
 Today we will look into the main functionality of the updated version 4.3 which is to delete the unwanted abandoned carts from the list so that no abandoned cart email reminders are sent automatically.

 This helps to maintain the abandoned cart list with all relevant entries and hence help to get straight hands on details that are required for evaluating the outcome.

-The update includes 3 segments to it as follows:
+The 3 main functions are as follows:

 - Trash – Send the item to trash for deleting it.
 (Temporary deletion)

 - Restore – Get the item back to the list from trash.
 (Will only be activated if item is sent to trash)

 - Delete Permanently – The item in trash will be deleted permanently and cannot be restored in future.

 Out of these, Trash and Restore update is visible and have an effect on following tabs of the plugin:

 Dashboard – Campaign Stats